zillow-cluster-project/zillow-cluster-repo/README.md

 [[Back to top](#top)]
 - Python files used for exploration:
     - wrangle.py
+    - explore.py
     - model.py

 ### Takeaways from exploration:
-- Tax Value has a positive correlation with house_size_large, decade, full_bathroom, year_built, square_feet, bathrooms, and bedrooms.
-- Any decade after the 1960's is above the average Tax Value.
-- There were only 12 properties sold on Santa Catalina Island.
+- Without cluster, there is no obvious continuous feature that has a relationship with logerror.
+- Clustering with tax_value seems to play a key role in logerror.
-- Fireplaces does not apear to be useful for the modeling phase.
+- Clusering by size does not seem to create useful splits in the data from what is human readable.
+More time is needed to explore this finding.
-- Decade and the house_size columns will be used during the modeling phase.

 ***